 Glen's current includes working with the Joint Space Cost Council in developing of guidance for applying continuous risk management to Space Systems to successful manage cost and schedule growth in the presence of the uncertainty of complex system of systems.

-Professor Charles Keating
+Professor Charles Keating, USA

 Engineering Management and Systems Engineering, Old Dominion University